-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Assessments are well integrated and exhibit all of the following characteristics: are active and engaging, occur multiple times in the lesson, utilize different assessment strategies, and are tied to relevant learning outcomes.
-Assessments are well integrated and exhibit the following characteristics: occur multiple times in the lesson, utilize different assessment strategies, and are tied to relevant learning outcomes.
-Assessments exhibit the following characteristics: occur multiple times in the lesson and are linked to relevant learning outcomes. □ Needs to exhibit that assessments occur multiple times in the lesson and are linked to relevant learning outcomes.
+Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) × • / Assessments are well integrated Assessments are well integrated and Assessments exhibit the following Needs to exhibit that assessments occur and exhibit all of the following exhibit the following characteristics: characteristics: occur multiple times in multiple times in the lesson and are linked to characteristics: are active and occur multiple times in the lesson, utilize the lesson and are linked to relevant relevant learning outcomes. engaging, occur multiple times in the different assessment strategies, and are learning outcomes. lesson, utilize different assessment tied to relevant learning outcomes. strategies, and are tied to relevant learning outcomes.